CiscoDevNet/terraform-provider-aci/website/docs/r/mgmt_preference.html.markdown

 ## Importing ##

-An existing MgmtPreference can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing Mgmt Preference can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html